gseba/gseba/README.md

 # 👋 Hi there, I'm Ghassan Seba!

 Welcome to my GitHub profile!
-I’m a Data Analyst and Program Manager with over 17 years of experience in workforce development, program management, and data analytics.
+I’m a Data Analyst and Program Manager with nearly 2 decades of experience in workforce development, program management, and data analytics.
 Currently, I’m pursuing my Master’s in Applied Data Science at the University of San Diego, where I'm exploring advanced topics in machine learning, natural language processing, and data visualization.

 I’m passionate about transforming complex datasets into clear, actionable insights through data pipelines, ETL processes, and visualization tools.
 My mission is to leverage data-driven solutions that enhance operational efficiency and support strategic decision-making.